zklevsha/todo-list/README.md

-# FastAPI To-Do Application
+# FastAPI To-Do Application with Automated Deployment

 A simple To-Do list application built with FastAPI, allowing users to create, read, update, and delete tasks.
-Running on a docker container.
+Running on docker containers.
+Deployment is automated via Github Actions.

 ## Requirements